gonggqing/zebrafish_detection/README.md

 # Zebrafish Detection
-This AI project is a detection task for identifying zebrafish organs and phenotypes in micrographs, which is based on the Meta AI project, [Detectron2 version 4.1.](https://github.com/facebookresearch/detectron2) It mainly used Mask R-CNN for training and validating.
+This AI project is a detection task for identifying zebrafish organs and phenotypes in micrographs, which is based on the Meta AI project, [Detectron2 version 0.4.1.](https://github.com/facebookresearch/detectron2) It mainly used Mask R-CNN for training and validating.
 It has 16 detected objects, including 8 specific organs and 8 specific abnormal phenotypes.

 ![infer_](https://user-images.githubusercontent.com/57084033/177120642-c2a074d5-0c78-4a35-99f8-85f1ae02a80c.gif)

 ## How to start
 To use our zebrafish AI detection, you have to learn how to install and utilize the detectron2, please refer the [detectron2 instructions](https://detectron2.readthedocs.io/en/latest/tutorials/getting_started.html).

-First install detectron2 and other dependent libraries (see [zebrafish_maskrcnn.py](https://github.com/gonggqing/zebrafish_detection/blob/ddff5e1871fb63bbb34f46db6785534ed34c017a/zebrafish_maskrcnn.py)).
+Firstly, install python3.8 or higher version, detectron2 (0.4.1) and other dependent libraries (see [zebrafish_maskrcnn.py](https://github.com/gonggqing/zebrafish_detection/blob/ddff5e1871fb63bbb34f46db6785534ed34c017a/zebrafish_maskrcnn.py)).
 Then put the [pre-trained model weights](https://drive.google.com/file/d/1yyREJccnKeRDJ4BOnFMt3FNddC_w4fm_/view?usp=sharing) in your specified path.
 ```python
 # Modify some necessary paths